CarlTS/grove-sensor-tutorial/groveSensors.md

 ------------------
 Just like before, insert a ``||grove:4Digit show number||`` after the ``||grove:Set 4Digit to Display||``

-This will show a 0 on the display when it is ready.
+This will show a 0 on the display and show it is connected correctly.

 ```blocks
 let _4Digit: grove.TM1637 = null